LuemmelSec/LuemmelSec.github.io/_posts/2021-11-26-Go-away-VMK-you-are-drunk.md

 From here it is trivial for an attacker to carry out further stuff, e.g. add a local administrator or reset the local admin password, search for sensitive files and so on.

+## Mitigation

+Well that's fairly easy.
+If you want to have it secure, use an additional factor during the boot process.
+Microsoft runs an excellent blog for all the scenarios [here](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-countermeasures).
+It doesn´t matter if you just bother your users, or implement a 3rd party solution or switch over to another product that offers MFA at the preboot phase together with SSO.

+## Conclusion

+So that's it.
+We successfully stole the VMK from a device we had physical access to.
+I disagree with the Dolosgroup people to a certain extend, that these attacks can be carried out in a short amount off time - they say less than 30 minutes.
+The problem I see is, you probably won't run into a situation where you exactly know the device.
+The usecase might be during a red team engagement to get hold of a device, tore it appart, do all the attack stuff to backdoor it, and put it back into place.
+But the info gathering phase will take you way more than 30 minutes.
+If you have all the info beforehand and know exactly what to open, where to hook etc., then it might be possible to carry out everything in under 30 minutes though.

+I hope you enjoyed the read.
+Yours faithfully - LuemmelSec.